nsrau/azure-docs.it-it/articles/azure-functions/functions-bindings-storage-blob-trigger.md

 # <a name="java"></a>[Java](#tab/java)

-I metadati non sono disponibili in Java.Metadata is not available in Java.
+I metadati non sono disponibili in Java.

 ---